How Long Since …?

-Figuring out when a track was left (aging it) is a fundamental and useful tracking concept.
-Some causes and effects of weathering, and reading them for age, are discussed here to facilitate more complete illustrations of this concept.
+Figuring out when a track was left (aging it) is a fundamental and useful tracking concept

-Accurately locating the track or trail in time provides useful information, and moves the tracker an important step closer to understanding interactions within the natural community.
+Accurately locating a track or trail in time provides useful information that can move the tracker an important step closer to understanding interactions within the natural community.
 People lost outdoors have been rescued alive because a team of skilled trackers identified and followed the most recent part of that person’s trail.

-The effects of weathering can include change in appearance, contents, shape, and even composition (dinosaur tracks left in mud or clay have metamorphosed into stone).
-A few other examples: variations in color of the substrate, alterations from the original shape of the track, location of the track itself, and the absence or presence of objects, related or unrelated to the track.
+The effects: can include change in color, contents, shape, and even composition (dinosaur tracks left in mud or clay have metamorphosed into stone).
+Even the location of the track can change because some geological processes can move very large things like wetlands and lake beds.

 Everything is always weathering, and those changes always follow the laws of physics, and chemistry, including both the track and the undisturbed soil around it, with differences.
 There is never a time when something is not weathering.

-Unless altered or removed, the signs of weathering are always present, the other ways to age tracks may not be.
+Unless altered or removed, the signs of weathering are always present and changing, the other ways to age tracks may not be.
 Except for sightings, tracking collars, and trail cameras, weathering generally provides the most precise timing information.

 How long are tracks useful?